The Endocannabinoid System and how it has a fundamental role in our body’s health and maintenance systems.

 CBD is an allosteric modulator.
 It binds near the site of the CB1 receptor to influence signalling by either antagonising or supporting the binding of other ligands like THC and 2-AG.
 CBD’s widespread biological effects are attributable to its allosteric binding as well as binding to non-cannabinoid receptors such as opioid, serotonin, adenosine and nuclear receptors.
 The cannabinoids, both exogenous and endogenous are thought to maximise their entourage effect by a complex interplay of pharmacokinetic and pharmacodynamic interactions between biologically active constituents, including terpenes and terpenoids.
 Studies have shown that THC and CBD within Cannabis compete with anandamide for binding with non-cannabinoid receptors, thereby inhibiting cellular uptake and catabolism of this endocannabinoid.
 In other words, phytocannabinoids work in harmony with endocannabinoids to optimise the function of the endocannabinoid system.

-The endocannabinoid system is ancient and prolific, developed over millennia as a stress or danger response network.
+The endocannabinoid system is ancient and prolific, developed over millennia as stress or danger response network.
 This fundamental system is integral for the health and propagation of most animal species, including humans.
-Extracts of the Cannabis sativa plant, our products CBD and delta9-THC, act as exogenous cannabinoids which interact with the endogenous cannabinoids, such as anandamide and 2-AG in a complex interplay of body processes designed to optimise health and alleviate the effects of disease.
+Extracts of the Cannabis sativa plant, our products CBD and delta9-THC, act as exogenous cannabinoids which interact with the endogenous cannabinoids, such as anandamide and 2-AG in a complex interplay of body processes designed to optimise health and alleviate the effects of the disease.